-Final exam The final exam will take place during the final exam period, where you will reflect on your experience in the course.
+Final exam The final exam will take place during the final exam period, and consists of a group conversation in which you will reflect on your learning experience in the course.
 I will distribute questions near the end of the semester to guide our discussion.
-Failure to attend this final session and participate in good faith incurs a penalty of 12 points.
+There is a penalty of 12 points if you fail to attend this final session and participate in good faith.